 My business partners and I started our business with values.
 We didn’t start with a business plan.
 My partner said, “We’re smart guys.
 We’ll figure out something to do.”
 We didn’t know what we were going to do, but we knew who we were going to BE.

-August: The first thing we did was write down our values.
-Our real reason for starting a business in the first place was because we wanted to have a real life incubator that would help us on our transformational journey.
+August: The first thing we did was to write down our values.
+Our real reason for starting a business in the first place was because we wanted to have a real-life incubator that would help us on our transformational journey.
 I’m not saying everybody needs to start a business that way, but I am saying that success starts by bringing values up all the time and focusing on them.
-Teach people in your organization that when they have an opportunity to decide either selfishly or selflessly, make the selfless decision.
+Teach people in your organization that when they can decide either selfishly or selflessly, make the selfless decision.
 It’s that simple.

 Bill: Last summer, during a business trip, I had an urge to fly over a volcano.
 During that flight, my partner and I faced one moment of truth after another.
 It turned out to be a transformative flight for me.
 When I came back, I had a knowledge and deep desire to speak out fearlessly about expressing truth in organizations, which resulted in several blog posts and a manifesto.
 I’m interested in hearing your opinion.

 If everyone spoke their truth, do you feel that would bring about an inner transformation of being?